 In fact, my job is to stick right by your side and provide guidance as you build the supportive network you and your business need to thrive during pregnancy and postpartum.

 Let me properly introduce myself: My name is Arianna Taboada, and I’m a Maternal Health Consultant for Entrepreneurs.

 It’s my privilege to work with expecting entrepreneurs to make their maternity leave and transition to motherhood smoother – while keeping their business thriving.

-I bring expertise from my decade of work as a maternal health professionals, as well as a fellow business owner and mama to the table.
+I bring expertise from my decade of work as a maternal health professional, as well as a fellow business owner and mama to the table.

 I was introduced to the maternal health field as a public health professional working with new mothers in some of the most vulnerable situations women can find themselves in: living in poverty, leaving abusive spouses, navigating a new country and language — all while they experienced pregnancy, postpartum, and tried to make sense of the resources available to them.

 What kind of expertise can you count on when working with me?
 Here’s a quick list of relevant qualifications:

 - 2 health professional degrees: a Masters of Social Work and Master of Science in Maternal & Child Health (both from the University of North Carolina at Chapel Hill)